BoxMars/boxmars/README.md

 ---
 ### Hi there 👋
-- 🔭 A student major in Statistics and Data Science in UM
+- 🔭 A student major in Statistics and Data Science in UM.
-- 🤔 I am learning Python and JavaScript
+- 🤔 I am learning Python and JavaScript.
+- 🙃 No interest to learn JS.

+- 😄 When I was a kid, I can speak Pascal fluently.
+- 😭 I have not used Pascal for nearly five years and almost forgot its syntax.
+- 😱 Maybe one day all I can remember is the name, Pascal.

 ### Welcome you to follow me  <a href=""><img src="https://img.shields.io/github/followers/boxmars?label=Follow&style=social" alt=""></a>
 ---
 |My Github Stats|Language|